OVERVIEW

 • Sandy Ridge

-Answering the call from Delaware’s USDA’s RFI for three collaborators to work together, creating an innovative way to assist disadvantaged communities operating their own water and wastewater systems, Clean Water Solutions (CWS) was created by a Triad of not-for-profit, 501 c (3) companies.
+Answering the call from Delaware’s USDA’s RFI for three collaborators to work together, creating an innovative way to assist communities operating their own water and wastewater systems, Clean Water Solutions (CWS) was created by a Triad of not-for-profit, 501 c (3) companies.

-Spearheaded by DC Kuhns, then nonprofit EDEN Delmarva’s executive director, CWS raised grant funding of $365,000.
+Spearheaded by DC Kuhns, then the nonprofit EDEN Delmarva’s executive director, CWS raised grant funding of $365,000.
 CWS used this funding to “plant seeds” with the Delaware Public Service Commission, (DE PSC) the Delaware Assembly State Senators and Representatives, the Delaware Department of Natural Resources and Environmental Control, (DNREC), the USDA Office of Rural Development for Maryland and Delaware, and private foundations, including foundations under the Aegis of the Dupont Family in Delaware.

 In Delaware, using only grant funding, CWS ably demonstrated it could acquire, operate, and generate capital projects for refurbishment of community- scale water and wastewater systems.
 Now, we have brought our “proof of concept” from the state of Delaware to the state of California with an entity called Redwood Empire Clean Water, (RECW).
 RECW will now utilize the same business model in California.